 The immediate supervisor of a laboratory employee is responsible for:

-assuring that potential hazards of specific projects have been identified and addressed before work is started;
+Assuring that potential hazards of specific projects have been identified and addressed before work is started;

-ensuring there are written, laboratory-specific standard operating procedures for the protocols carried out in the laboratory that incorporate directions about how to mitigate the hazards of the procedures.
+Ensuring there are written, laboratory-specific standard operating procedures for the protocols carried out in the laboratory that incorporate directions about how to mitigate the hazards of the procedures.

-informing and training employees regarding the specific hazards in their area and in the work they will be doing;
+Providing initial training of new employees regarding the specific hazards in their area and in the work they will be doing; Documenting the training

-scheduling time for the employee to attend designated training sessions;
+Providing annual update training of all laboratory personnel regarding the specific hazards in their area and in the work they are doing; Documenting the training

+Providing all necessary personal protective equipment (PPE)

+Enforcing laboratory dress code and ensuring that all staff don proper PPE when working in the lab

-enforcing U of MN safety policies and safe work practices;
+Enforcing U of MN safety policies and safe work practices;

 conducting periodic audits of the research space under the supervisors control;

-reporting hazardous conditions to the college or departmental RSO;
+Notifying DEHS of accidents, spills or conditions that may warrant further investigation and/or monitoring

-investigate laboratory accidents and send an Accident Investigation Worksheet (Appendix C) with recommendations to the departmental RSO for review.
+Investigating laboratory accidents and sending an Accident Investigation Worksheet (Appendix C) with recommendations to the departmental RSO for review.

 Performance will be measured by: